Life Insurance Claims

 Most importantly, the Phoenix Concierge Account provides beneficiaries with time to carefully consider options for using policy proceeds.
 Those options may include investing in other financial products, such as mutual funds, life insurance or annuities.

-Call us at 1-800-814-3692 if you have questions about the Phoenix Concierge Account or to speak to a claims representative.
+Call us at 1-800-814-3692 if you would like to inquire about other available Payment Options, the Phoenix Concierge Account or to speak to a claims representative.

 More Claims Information